-Corey Farmer is the Sustainability Coordinator for the Office of Sustainability.
+Corey Farmer is a Sustainability Coordinator for the Office of Sustainability, with a focus on climate.
 He is responsible for GHG inventories, carbon footprint mitigation tactics, evaluating efficiency upgrades, and related data analysis.
 Corey has a BS in Mechanical Engineering from Auburn University with a focus on design, and a MS in Mechanical Engineering from the University of Colorado Boulder where he focused on energy storage and policy.
 Prior to coming to UF, he worked in the US Navy’s nuclear power program.
 He has experience in construction estimating, power production, operational management, and casualty preparedness.
 When not at work, Corey is busy traveling, hosting gatherings, and “nerding out”.

 Liz is a Program Coordinator for the Office of Sustainability.
 She is responsible for programs and initiatives related to waste, transportation and water, and enjoys working with students, faculty and staff on these and other topics.
 Liz has a BA in Environmental Biology and Environmental Science from Dartmouth College (NH), as well as a BS in Engineering and a Master’s in Engineering Management from the Thayer School of Engineering at Dartmouth College.
 Prior to coming to UF, she worked as the Engineering Technician for a small city in the suburbs of Portland, Oregon and as a wetland consultant.
 She has experience in natural resource management, transportation system planning, stormwater engineering, mapping, and data management.
 When not at work, Liz is busy running, biking, and chasing after her toddler.

 Campus Bicycle Program Assistant